FAQ about Compute Cloud

 How do I upload a custom image?

-See Uploading a disk image to Yandex Cloud.
+See Uploading a custom disk image to Yandex Cloud.

-To ensure that the VM created from your image functions properly, follow the steps specified in the guide.
+To ensure your VM created from a custom image works properly, follow all steps in the guide.

-If you have followed all recommendations and the image still fails to start up, or in case you have other questions, contact support.
+If you have followed all recommended steps but still have issues with the image, or in case you have other questions, create a support request.

-What happens to the VMs running outdated OS versions?
+What happens to VMs running outdated OS versions?

 You can use images with outdated OS versions on your VMs; however, you will not be able to get support for these VMs if you have any issues.